zachgoll/zachgoll/README.md

 ### Hi there, I'm Zach.
-I'm a full-stack dev writing better software each day.
+I'm a full-stack dev living in Cleveland, OH.

 A few recent highlights: